towersvault/shinpokered/README.md

   - Added nop after halt commands (safety prevention for a rare processor bug)
   - Streamlined how the ghost marowak battle is triggered (now allows for non-ghost marowaks in pokemon tower)
   - Fixed a coordinate typo in pokemon tower left by gamefreak
+  - Fixed an issue with the silph co 11f elevator doors
+  - Can no longer walk up to 4 steps with a fainted team

 #TWEAKS: